© www.utopianature.com 2006-2008

 Turkey Vulture - common spring to fall; very rare in winter; TC;UP;U;N

-26 species of diurnal raptors (plus Harlan's Hawk)
+28 species of diurnal raptors

-There is a hawks page in the birdphotos section with
+There is a hawks page in the Bird Photos section with

 pictures of most of the local raptors, or birds of prey.